tingjones/ee399_hw1/README.md

 ## Summary and Conclusions
 The cosine function, a line, parabola, and 19th degree polynomial were fitted to the data given.
 Fitting was done by minimizing the least-squares error when changing the parameters for each term of the function.
 Training was done on various sections of the data given, and the rest of the data was used for testing.

-For the 2D loss landscape, the minima can be observed by the dark blue region.
-As there are 31x31 errors calculated since there were 31 different values for the each of the two swept parameters with one absolute minimum.
-While fixing most variables gives one distinct region being the minimum, fixing C and D gives a larger range of dark blue, with some lighter shades in between, meaning there are more minimums.
-Based on my swept values for the parameters, there seem to be three minima.
-Otherwise in the other combinations, there is one distinct region that surrounds the minimum.
+For the 2D loss landscape, the minima can be observed by the bright yelow region.

+By visualizing results on a logarithmic scale, the differences between very small errors is accentuated, as larger error values are more flattened.
+Therefore, viewing each plot and visually trying to identify the brightest regions separated by darker regions within the range I have selected:
+* Fixing AB seems to have two minima
+* Fixing AC seems to have four very distinct minima, with maybe six total due to some faint blue in between
+* Fixing AD has a very solid yellow bar, so the minima seems to be across a line
+* Fixing BC has one minima, as it is surrounded by darker regions
+* Fixing BD also has a very solid yellow bar, so the minima seems to be across a line
+* Fixing CD appears to have four minima as the lighter yellow in between stays consistent, meaning the error is consistent and is not actively going downhill until approaching the four minima at the edges.

 For applying the model on the test data in the last two problems, using the first 10 and last 10 data points as training data with the middle 10 used as testing, the minimized error for each function has reduced.
 For the polynomial, by a lot.
 Each model has parameters that are optimized closer to the raw data as the error returned a lesser value than before, when only the first 20 data points made up the training dataset.
 This is likely due to the model being shaped to both the beginning and end points and therefore being more controlled throughout all datapoints instead of just being limited by the first few data points.